pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

 ## Stack Validation Policies {#stack-validation}

 Policies of `StackValidationPolicy` are run against the stack as a whole.
 These policies are run _after_ all stack resources are registered and thus do not block an out-of-compliance resource from being created or modified, but do fail the preview or update.
 To avoid creating out-of-compliance resources, we recommend running a preview command before an update.

 However, there are cases where a policy requires a resource to exist in order to perform its validation, such as inspecting the resource's output properties that are only available to already provisioned resources (e.g. checking if a resource's `id` is referenced by another resource).
 In such cases, the policy can skip reporting violations during previews and only report violations during updates when the information it needs is available.
 Thus, the preview will succeed and the resources will be created or modified during the update, but the overall update operation will fail if any resources are in violation.

 Stack validation policies also allow you to write policies that require inspecting multiple resources at once.
 For example, that a virtual machine and its persistent hard drive are in the same stack, and have congruent settings.

-A stack validation function is passed `args` with information about all of the resources in the stack (such as each resource's type, _output_ properties, name, and URN) and a `reportViolation` callback that can be called to report a policy violation.
+A stack validation function is passed `args` with information about all of the resources in the stack (such as each resource's type, _output_ properties, name, and URN) and a `reportViolation` callback for reporting a policy violation.

 An example stack validation policy is shown below: